 It began to be built in the 5th century B.C. although it would undergo several reconstructions and enlargements throughout the history of the nation.
 The wall not only served as a defense against the nomadic peoples of the north, but also as a means of East-West communication.

-Chinese culture has also built other architectural buildings such as pagodas, Buddhist temples, imperial palaces, Chinese gardens, cities and neighborhoods, canals, etc. …
+The chinese has also built other architectural buildings such as pagodas, Buddhist temples, imperial palaces, Chinese gardens, cities and neighborhoods, canals, etc. …

 The Grand Canal, the longest canal in the world built to connect the Yangtse and Huanghe rivers more than 2,000 kilometers away, stands out.